About

 What I Work On

-I also advise companies on technical hiring strategy and executive search, helping them build teams and leadership benches that can actually deliver on ambitious technical roadmaps.
+I also advise companies on technical hiring strategy and building leadership teams that can execute on ambitious roadmaps.

 How I Think

-I do my best work on problems that sit at the edge of multiple domains, where technical depth meets human psychology, where research becomes product, and where individual decisions quietly shape organizational outcomes.
+The most interesting problems sit at the edges between domains — where custom model training meets human judgment, where research becomes deployed infrastructure, where individual decisions quietly shape organizational outcomes.

 ”No man ever steps in the same river twice, for it is not the same river and he is not the same man.”

-I have learned that the most interesting work often appears in the overlaps that do not look obvious on a résumé.
-My path from security research to recruiting to ML was not linear, but each phase built skills that compound on the others.
-I try to follow the questions that keep my attention, especially when they sit at the boundary between people and systems, and let the categories catch up later.
+The most interesting work lives in overlaps that don’t fit neatly on a résumé.
+My path from security research to startup to recruiting to ML wasn’t planned — each phase just built skills that compounded on the last.
+I follow the questions that hold my attention, especially at the boundary between people and systems, and let the labels catch up later.